Preciousomonze/woocommerce-phone-validator/README.md

 1. You need to have WooCommerce plugin installed and activated on your WordPress site.

 ### I noticed some issues, how can i report it?
- Oops, sorry about that, you can submit an issue [by clicking here](https://github.com/Preciousomonze/woocommerce-phone-validator/issues)
+ Awwwwn 😊, sorry about that, you can submit an issue [by clicking here](https://github.com/Preciousomonze/woocommerce-phone-validator/issues)

 ### Can I contribute to the codes of this plugin?
 Yes you can, check out the [github repo here](https://github.com/Preciousomonze/woocommerce-phone-validator/)